The pandemic has left us all with a lot of questions. Here, the Ovia Health clinical team answers your questions about COVID-19 and TTC.

 What about booster shots?

-Booster shots are currently available for everyone over age 5 in the U.S.
+Bivalent booster shots are currently available for everyone over age 6 months in the U.S.

 What else should I consider?